Zerium-99/Lithium/README.md

 ## 🛠️ Tool Description

-Lithium is a Beef-XSS automation tool for controlled lab environments.
+Lithium is a BeEF-XSS automation tool for controlled lab environments.
 Its purpose is to automate the following task: hosting a hook url using a tunneling service.

 It provides four options: